almayce/fast-decision/README.md

 ## Rule Format

-Rules are defined in JSON with MongoDB-style syntax:
+Rules are defined in JSON:

 ```json
 {